Why and How Pediatric Practices Should Launch a Recall Initiative Today

 -

 Your Performance-Based Measures Are Still In Play: Practices receiving performance-based payments nearly always depend on the services performed during preventive care visits.
-Performance-based payments will be vital this year.

 Adjust Visit Workflow

+How will you decide which visits can you perform using telemedicine and which will require a vaccine clinic or a longer in-person visit?
 Your decision may be impacted by payment and resources available to you.
 Your state’s payment rules and individual practice resources will dictate what is appropriate and possible.

 After this evaluation, you’ll be able to direct patients to the proper visit method.